Asida

-Asida (عصيدة, Maghrebi "Ġsydë", /ar/), a common dish in the Arab world, is a lump of dough made by stirring wheat flour into boiling water, sometimes with added butter or honey.
+Asida (عصيدة, or Maghrebi ġsydë, /ar/), a common dish in the Arab world, is a lump of dough made by stirring wheat flour into boiling water, sometimes with added butter or honey.
 Similar in texture to fufu, it is eaten mainly in Middle East and African countries.
-It is considered one of the most popular desserts and traditional dishes in many Arab countries.
+It is considered one of the best-known desserts and traditional dishes in many Arab countries.

-Asida is particularly popular in Sudan, Morocco, Libya, Algeria, Tunisia, Yemen, Ethiopia, Eritrea, and the rest of the Middle East.
-Often served during religious holidays such as Mawlid and Eid, it is also served during other traditional ceremonies, for example accompanying the birth of child, such as the ‘aqīqah, the cutting of the hair of a newborn seven days after birth.
+Asida is particularly common in Sudan, Morocco, Libya, Algeria, Tunisia, Yemen, Ethiopia, Eritrea, and the rest of the Middle East.
+Often served during religious holidays such as Mawlid and Eid, it is also served during other traditional ceremonies—for example, those accompanying the birth of a child, such as the ‘aqīqah, the cutting of the hair of a newborn seven days after birth.

 A simple, yet rich dish, often eaten without other complementary dishes, it is traditionally served at breakfast and is also given to women in labor.

 Etymology

-The word asida is an Arabic word that is derived from the root عصد (asada), meaning 'twist it'.
+The name asida is derived from the Arabic root عصد (ʿ-ṣ-d), associated with twisting or kneading.

 History

 One of the earliest documented recipes for asida is found in a tenth century Arabic cookbook by Ibn Sayyar al-Warraq called Kitab al-Ṭabīḫ (كتاب الطبيخ, The Book of Dishes).
 It was described as a thick pudding of dates cooked with clarified butter (samn).
 A recipe for asida was also mentioned in an anonymous Hispano-Muslim cookbook dating to the 13th century.
 In the 13th and 14th centuries, in the mountainous region of the Rif along the Mediterranean coast of Morocco, a flour made from lightly grilled barley was used in place of wheat flour.
 A recipe for asida that adds argan seed oil was documented by Leo Africanus (c.
-1465–1550), the Arab explorer known as Hasan al-Wazan in the Arab world.
+1465–1550), the Berber Muslim explorer known as Hasan al-Wazan in the muslim world.
 According to the French scholar Maxime Rodinson, asida were typical foods among the Bedouin of pre-Islamic and, probably, later times.